 However, there are more options to choreograph drone flight positions and RGB LED light effects.

-Drone show providers have to comply with local regulations and obtain all the required permits.
+Drone light show providers have to comply with local regulations and obtain all the required permits.

 The process varies from country to country.
 To help our partners speed up document drafting, we share the complete CAA permit documentation to apply for the permit in Europe as per EU Regulation 2019/947 and JARUS SORA risk assessment process.
 Drone Show Software documentation can be taken as a basis.

 Whatever emerging market you join, it will take months or even years to build brand awareness and earn customer loyalty.
-Each of our customers becomes part of a huge community.
+Each of our customers becomes part of a huge drone light show community.